 Escalante Natural Bridge Trail is a 4-mile dog-friendly hike that requires multiple river crossings so be prepared to get your feet wet and return with a soggy dog.
 First, you will come to the Escalante Natural Bridge, and from there, continue upstream until the Skyline Arch appears.
 Explore with your barking companion near the cliff and on the left side, around the corner, you will find ruin and a petroglyph panel that is visible at the top of a small hill.

 Your loving, hair shedding partner wants to be a part of your hiking adventures.
 So instead of leaving your dog behind, bring him or her along to soak in the fresh smells and deep colors right at your side.
-Together you can experience the beauty of Bryce Canyon and the surrounding area on these and many more pet-friendly hikes.
+Together you can experience the beauty of Bryce Canyon and the surrounding area on these and many more dog-friendly hikes in Bryce Canyon.
 Know of more hikes great for dogs?
 Please, comment below, and happy hiking!